yabinmeng/nosqlbench-build-docs/site/content/user-guide/error-handlers.md

     # using simplified params form
     "handler=counter,handler=warn,handler=code code=42"

-This shows that handler verbs are really just short-hand for more canonical object definitions which have their own properties.
+This shows that handler verbs are really just shorthand for more canonical object definitions which have their own properties.
 The handler property is the one that select which handler implementation to use.
 Each handler implementation may have its own options.
 Those will be documented as they are added.